Happy Sunday Everyone,

 We are excited about this design-wise because this affords many things in the realm of level design

 ALOT of stuff got refactored

 So under the hood of Super Hamster Havoc, actual 3D collisions are taking place.
 All objects have an X, Y, and Z axis, as well as heights, collision volumes, etc. This is important because we are making this game in Gamemaker Studio 2 (An amazing but not exactly 3D Engine) and it doesn’t come with 3D collisions.
 However, it makes pixel art look awesome, we already several months into this, and I’m very stubborn so we wrote a 3D collision function and began replacing all the 2D collision checks with 3D ones.
 This exposed a few things to me that I really should fix:

-- The collision code I wrote assumes that whatever I’m colliding with has been refactored (has a Z-Axis, Height, etc)
+- The collision code I wrote assumes that whatever I’m colliding with has been refactored (has a Z Axis, Height, etc)

 - Multiple objects in the game have the same base functionality that I keep rewriting over and over again (velocity, friction, collisions, gravity, etc)

 My solution was to make a base object (because Gamemaker has yet to add classes) that has all the typical behaviors that any object in a level would have and make children that build upon those specific behaviors (an Entity Base, Projectile Base, Prop Base, etc).
 This means that everything works with 3D collision and new things can be added with minimal effort, and have whatever behaviors that the base object has.
-The development of the base object, tweaking 3D Collisions and rewriting depth sorting took about a week but has made development a lot easier moving forward because basic things only have to be added/tweaked in one place.
+The development of the base object, tweaking 3D Collisions and rewriting depth sorting took about a week but has made development a lot easier moving forward because basic things only have to be added/tweaked in one place rather than in 50.

 Feel free to scold me in the comments for being a bad coder monkey.